Medicare Part A

 - Medical supplies and equipment used in SNF

-- Ambulance transportation to nearest provider if needed services are not provided at the SNF
+- Ambulance transportation to the nearest provider if needed services are not provided at the SNF

 - Dietary counseling